WHY I STARTED

-So it all started when my Mum’s best friend at the time had tried out Judo at the local sport centre, asking for something to control anger, build confidence and be able to protect yourself when someone is bullying you.
+So it all started when Jason's mum’s best friend had taken her two sons to the local sports centre to try out Judo, asking for something to control anger, build confidence and be able to protect yourself in times of need.
 Her children had done a few sessions and came back raving about this class at Willesden Judo Club.

-At this time I was going through a bad time and didn’t want to go to school because of one person (who I won’t mention) - let’s just say, he liked to do anything to make my life hell..
+At this time I was going through a tough time and I didn't want to go to school because of a few children (who I won’t mention) - let’s just say, he liked to do anything to make my life hell..

 My Mum was told about this Judo class, where there was at least 30 kids - all pretty shy for the first few minutes, then they’re all seemed to switch on and focus to a great warm up and with everybody doing the same thing the class automatically felt like a team.